signadot/microservices-demo/plugins/productcatalog-mariadb/README.md

-# MariaDB Plugin
+# ProductCatalog MariaDB Plugin

-This is a resource plugin that provisions a temporary mariadb server for use within a sandbox.
+This is a resource plugin that provisions a temporary mariadb server for use within a sandbox associated with the Product Catalog service.

 ## Installing the Plugin